Extraposition: Examples

 These examples illustrate a couple of basic facts about extraposition.
-One of these facts is that relatively "heavy" constituents are being extraposed (e.g.usually clauses and sometimes prepositional phrases).
+One of these is that relatively "heavy" constituents are being extraposed (usually clauses and sometimes prepositional phrases).
 Another fact is that extraposition can occur out of subjects.
 This aspect of extraposition is unlike topicalization and wh-fronting, two other mechanisms that often generate discontinuities.
 Attempts to front expressions out of subjects fail in English.
 Another fact about extraposition is that sometimes it cannot occur beyond informationally heavy material.